SpitfireGG/HyprNix/README.md

 ~~Hyprland~~

 <b> Caution ⚡ </b><br>
-<i> in case that you want to get the whole config dir and make something as mine</i>
+<p>If you want the whole hyprland configuration and make something as mine</p>

 ```shell
 mv ~/.config ~/.config_bak